Unimutual Limited Whistleblower Policy

 For current and former employees (or an immediate family member thereof), the whistleblower protection officer will be available for support.

-Unimutual and the Managers will raise and address matters that arise in the ordinary course of employment or contractual relationship to address any performance or misconduct concerns.
+Unimutual will raise and address matters that arise in the ordinary course of employment or contractual relationship to address any performance or misconduct concerns.
 In addition, Unimutual at its discretion may grant immunity from internal disciplinary proceedings relating to matters that come to light as a result of the disclosure.

 Should the whistleblower experience any concerns that relate to: